QR-based Parallel Set-Valued Approximation with Rational Functions: Experiments

+We can see that, in terms of accuracy both methods perform similarly well.
+Both converge to well within the user-supplied tolerance.
+The $\|\cdot\|_{\infty}$-error is slightly better minimized over the entire interval by QR-AAA, at the cost of returning slightly more support points on average.

-\section{BEM near-field compression using PQR-AAA}
+\subsection{BEM near-field compression using PQR-AAA}

-In the discontinuous Galerkin boundary element method for the Helmholtz equation (see e.g. \cite{Sauter}), boundary integral operators are discretized using finite-dimensional ansatz spaces and testspaces.
+In the Galerkin boundary element method for the Helmholtz equation (see, e.g., \cite{Sauter}, \cite{McLean}), the differential equation in a volume $\Omega$ is transformed into integral equations involving integral operators on the boundary $\partial\Omega$.
 The simplest such boundary integral operator, the single layer boundary operator, is defined by

 where